AnotherJohnH/Zif/README.md

 Fiction Archive (http://ifarchive.org/) and the Interactive Fiction Database (http://ifdb.tads.org/).

-## How to checkout
+## How to checkout buildable source code

-This repo uses git sub-modules so be sure to checkout using --recurse e.g.
+This repo uses git sub-modules, so checkout using --recurse to clone all the dependent source...

 ```
 git clone --recurse https://github.com/AnotherJohnH/Zif.git